clarkdave/clarkdave.net/source/posts/2014/2014-12-16-how-to-use-webpack-with-rails.md

 Typical problems you'll run in to are:

-- modules which don't have a well-defined entry point (so webpack doesn't know what to include when you require it)
+- modules which don't have a well-defined entry point (webpack won't know what to include when you require it)
 - modules with invalid package.json/bower.json files
-- modules which simply stick something on `window.` and call it a day
+- modules which simply stick something on `window` and call it a day
 - modules which add something to jQuery, instead of exporting anything
 - modules which, by default, give you a gigantic kitchen sink you don't need